 Chapter 25 – Three hairs in a fountain

 The latest group from Club 18-30 were mainly only just eighteen.
-Sweet innocent things on the verge of adulthood lacking in self-confidence, capable in English but unlike many of the previous groups useless at Spanish.
-They had expressed a desire to spend the day waterskiing on Burriana beach followed by a group paella at Ayo’s.
+Sweet innocent things on the verge of adulthood; lacking in self-confidence, capable in English but unlike many of the previous groups useless at Spanish.
+They had expressed a desire to spend the day waterskiing on Burriana Beach, followed by a group paella at Ayo’s.

-Early the next morning, I was straightening cutlery with my usual precise attention to detail at the breakfast tables when I heard a commotion on the patio.
+Early the next morning, I was straightening cutlery with my usual precise attention to detail at the breakfast tables, when I heard a commotion on the patio.
 “Eek,” came a female voice followed by several more equally loud shrieks of laughter.

 I went to see what was afoot.